Universe (Exo EP)

 Universe (Korean: Universe – 겨울 스페셜 앨범, 2017; RR: Universe – gyeoul seupesyeol aelbeom, 2017) is the sixth extended play by South Korean–Chinese boy band Exo.
 It was released by SM Entertainment on December 26, 2017.

 Release

 On December 14, 2017, Exo was announced to be releasing their sixth extended play and fourth "winter special" album titled Universe on December 21.
-Following the death of South Korean singer and Exo's labelmate Jonghyun, a member of SHINee, the album's release was postponed.
-Universe and the music video for its title track were instead released on December 26, 2017.
+Following the death of labelmate Jonghyun of Shinee, the album's release was postponed.
+Universe and the music video for its title track were eventually released on December 26, 2017.

 Single

 The lead single "Universe" debuted at number one on the Melon Realtime Chart.
 "Universe", produced by Shin Hyuk and MRey, is described as a rock ballad that talks about how a person will search the universe just to find their lover.
 The single debuted at number two on the South Korean Gaon Digital Chart.
 It also topped the Billboard Korea Kpop Hot 100 for the first week of 2018.